 Every investor is looking for an edge that helps them boost their overall wealth.
 But one strategy that some investors don’t pay enough attention to is tax efficient investing.
 The reason?
 Even small reductions in tax costs can have enormous consequences for wealth accumulation

-“People are often surprised to learn just how much of their long-term investment returns go to taxes, and how much of a difference that can make in terms of whether or not they will meet their financial goals," said Lisa Shalett, Morgan Stanley Wealth Management Head of Investment and Portfolio Strategies.
+“People are often surprised to learn just how much of their long-term investment returns go to taxes, and how much of a difference that can make in terms of whether or not they will meet their financial goals," said Lisa Shalett, Morgan Stanley Wealth Management Chief Investment Officer.

 Faced with a shortfall between lifestyle plans and wealth accumulation, some investors consider options like delaying retirement or taking on more investment risk in an attempt to boost returns.
 But a key strategy for boosting long-term returns—which may not necessarily add risk—is being smart about tax efficiency.

-Another option is to put aside money for specific categories of spending like education and health care using tax-deferred accounts such as 529 Education or Health Care Savings Accounts.
+Another option is to put aside money for specific categories of spending like education and health care using tax-deferred accounts such as 529 plans or Health Savings Accounts (HSAs).

 But there are also lesser-known strategies that can also meaningfully add to your long-term wealth.